input-output-hk/partner-chains-smart-contracts/docs/SIPs/15-Native-Token-Management.md

 ### Transfers

-Transfers should be allowed only when the transferred amount is exactly equal to `V(t)` or, if reserve is too small to cover `V(t)`, the whole reserve.
+Transfers should be allowed only when the transferred amount plus the total token amount already withdrawn from the reserve is exactly equal to `V(t)` or, if reserve is too small to cover `V(t)`, the whole reserve.

-`V(t)` by definition is equal to the number of `V(t)` tokens minted in the transfer transaction. `V(t)`'s currency symbol will be obtained from datum.
+`V(t)`'s currency symbol will be obtained from datum.

 ### Time handling

-The responsibility of releasing desired amount of tokens periodically is delegated to `V(t)` function and to a partner chain developer.
-Nevertheless here guidelines for time handling in `V(t)` implementation are presented.
+The responsibility of releasing desired amount of tokens periodically is delegated to the `V(t)` function and to a partner chain developer.
+Below we present guidelines that the `V(t)` function should follow.

 Feature requirements say that tokens are to be moved from reserve to circulating supply “no earlier than” the required time.
 The time requirement is tricky because a script is not provided with an exact time onchain.
 The only time related information at our disposal is `txInfoValidRange` from `TxInfo` type.
 That field describes a time range in which the transaction may be accepted by the node.
 In principle the transaction can be created in a way that `txInfoValidRange` is sufficiently narrow for an onchain script to determine the approximate time.

-Assuming that `interval` is an interval between to consecutive `V(t)` token releases it's crucial to determine which which token release cycle is ongoing.
+Assuming that `interval` is an interval between to consecutive `V(t)` token releases it's crucial to determine which token release cycle is ongoing.
 If there exists $n$ such that the following condition is satisfied
 $\text{txInfoValidRange} \subseteq [t_0 + n \cdot \text{interval}, t_0 + (n + 1)
 \cdot \text{interval}]$ then the $n$th cycle is ongoing.
 If `txInfoValidRange` is not fully contained in an interval of the above form then the ongoing release